bwp91/homebridge-ewelink/.github/ISSUE_TEMPLATE/new-issue.md

-* Which platform do you run Homebridge/HOOBS on? (e.g. Raspberry Pi/Windows/HOOBS Box) Please also mention your version of Node.js/NPM if known.
+* Which platform do you run Homebridge/HOOBS on (e.g. Raspberry Pi/Windows/HOOBS Box)?
+Please also mention your version of Node.js/NPM if known.